denismakogon/fn-python-sdk-invoke/README.md

 application, and the OCID of your tenancy.
 To do this we'll use the two Functions related API clients exposed by the OCI SDK:

-    * FunctionsManagementClient - is used for functions lifecycle management operations including creating, updating, and querying applications and functions
+ - FunctionsManagementClient - is used for functions lifecycle management operations including creating, updating, and querying applications and functions
-    * FunctionsInvokeClient - is used specifically for invoking functions
+ - FunctionsInvokeClient - is used specifically for invoking functions

 Along with the two clients, the OCI SDK also provides a number of wrapper/handle objects like `oci.identity.models.Compartment`, `oci.functions.models.Application`, and `oci.functions.models.Function`.
 In the example, we navigate down the hierarchy from `oci.identity.models.Compartment` to `oci.functions.models.Function` and then once we have the desired `oci.functions.models.Function` we invoke is using the `oci.functions.FunctionsInvokeClient`.

+**Important Note: A Function's OCID and invoke endpoint will remain the same unless you delete the function or it's parent application.
+Once you get the `oci.functions.models.Function`, you should cache the function's OCID and invoke endpoint either in-memory or to an external data store and use the cached values for subsequent invocations.**

 For more information on code structure and API along with the data types please read code doc strings available for each method: